 Yes, there are!
 Especially if you want to use them to recap what you have learned so far.

 On my Links page you’ll find websites with great information or online activities.
+Or you can subscribe to my newsletter which will also give you lots of free resources.

 Have fun learning German!